nirmaldeol/Isentia_new/README.md

-To check this code:
+# To check this code:

-Run NPM install
+- Run NPM install
-Run bower install
+- Run bower install
-run gulp
+- run gulp
-Server with serve files at http://localhost:2772/
+- Server with serve files at http://localhost:2772/

-I will upload this to Heroku in Few Days for live demo.
+-I will upload this to Heroku in Few Days for live demo.